aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/saving-a-document/Specify Save Options/_index.md

 The following code example shows how to set a password to encrypt a document using the RC4 encryption method:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-WorkingWithDocSaveOptions-EncryptDocumentWithPassword.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-WorkingWithDocSaveOptions-EncryptDocumentWithPassword.java" >}}

 When saving a document to ODT format, use the [Password](https://apireference.aspose.com/words/java/com.aspose.words/odtsaveoptions#Password) property of the [OdtSaveOptions](https://apireference.aspose.com/words/java/com.aspose.words/odtsaveoptions) class.

 The following code example shows how to load and save OpenDocument encrypted with a password:

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-loading_saving-SpecifyLoadOptions-LoadAndSaveEncryptedODT.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-SpecifyLoadOptions-LoadAndSaveEncryptedODT.java" >}}

 Not all formats support encryption and the use of **Password** property.